CORRECTED-UK to lift contribution cap, other limits on flagship pension scheme

 Britain's Work and Pensions Committee said in February that lifting NEST limits should not be delayed until April 2017, when all employees must be automatically enrolled in pension schemes.

-The parliamentary committee said workers earning more than 60,000 pounds a year would be excluded from the scheme.
+The parliamentary committee said workers earning more than 60,000 pounds ($90,000) a year would be excluded from the scheme..

 The 4,400 pounds a year savings cap will be lifted and employees will also be able to consolidate separate pension pots into one when they move jobs, pensions minister Steve Webb said in a statement.